310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 If I remember clearly, you’re Shino-kun from Ra*bits… You’re Akehoshi’s favorite kid, right?

-If he finds out that I caused trouble for you, he might not speak to me for three months!
+If he finds out that I caused trouble for you, he may not speak to me for three months!
 Something like that has happened before!

 In other words, I’m just doing this because I don’t want Akehoshi to hate me!
 It’s all for my own selfish reasons!